telosys-web-admin-emn/telosys-web-admin/README.md

 # Telosys Web Admin
 Administration interface for [Telosys SaaS](https://github.com/telosys-saas/telosys-saas).

-## Dependencies
-All the dependencies of the project are referenced in the *pom.xml* but some of them are not available yet in the maven repository.
-You will need to download and install the *org.telosys.tools* dependencies one by one.

-You can find them [here](https://github.com/telosys-tools-bricks).

 ## Configuration
 Before launching Telosys Web Admin, you need to configure it so that it can detect the Telosys SaaS directory.